Fusion of deterministically generated photonic graph states

-In order to characterize the experimentally generated state and compare it with the ideal graph state, we measure its corresponding stabilizer operators.
-The stabilizers to a given graph are defined as $S_i = X_i\prod_{j\in \mathcal{N}_i}Z_j$, where $\mathcal{N}_i$ is the neighborhood of vertex $i$.
+In order to characterise the experimentally generated state and compare it with the ideal graph state, we measure its corresponding stabiliser operators.
+The stabilisers to a given graph are defined as $S_i = X_i\prod_{j\in \mathcal{N}_i}Z_j$, where $\mathcal{N}_i$ is the neighbourhood of vertex $i$.
 As the cavity-assisted fusion gate produces vertices that are encoded by two physical qubits, we use the concept of `redundantly-encoded graph states' \cite{Hilaire2023}.
 These are equivalent to regular graph states up to a local unitary transformation on the redundant physical qubits.
-The stabilizers to the graphs in \Fig\ref{fig:ring}b and E are displayed on the $x$ axis of \Fig\ref{fig:ring}c and f.
-To obtain the expectation value of a given stabilizer, we measure coincidences of the corresponding subset of qubits, where each qubit is detected either in the $Z$ or $X$ basis.
-For photonic qubits the detection basis is set dynamically via an electro-optic polarization modulator (EOM).
-The readout of the atomic qubit is realized by an appropriate Raman rotation to set the basis, followed by up to three photon generation attempts with the detection basis set to $R/L$ (Methods).
+The stabilisers to the graphs in \Fig\ref{fig:ring}b and E are displayed on the $x$ axis of \Fig\ref{fig:ring}c and f.
+To obtain the expectation value of a given stabiliser, we measure coincidences of the corresponding subset of qubits, where each qubit is detected either in the $Z$ or $X$ basis.
+For photonic qubits the detection basis is set dynamically via an electro-optic polarisation modulator (EOM).
+The readout of the atomic qubit is realised by an appropriate Raman rotation to set the basis, followed by up to three photon generation attempts with the detection basis set to $R/L$ (Methods).

-The experimentally measured expectation values of the stabilizers are displayed in \Fig\ref{fig:ring}c and f for the box and hexagon graphs, respectively.
-Furthermore, in the case of an even number of vertices, it is possible to divide the stabilizers into two sets $a$ and $b$, which can be measured with two local measurement settings $M_a$ and $M_b$.
-Similar to Tóth \textit{et al.}\cite{Toth2005}, we introduce the operators $G_a$, $G_b$ and $P=G_a+G_b-1$, which define the fidelity lower bound $\mathcal{F}\geq \expval{P}$. $G_{a/b}$ is simply the product $\prod_{i\in a/b}(1+S_i)/2$ obtained from the measurement setting $M_{a/b}$ (Methods).
+The experimentally measured expectation values of the stabilisers are displayed in \Fig\ref{fig:ring}c and f for the box and hexagon graphs, respectively.
+Furthermore, in the case of an even number of vertices, it is possible to divide the stabilisers into two sets $a$ and $b$, which can be measured with two local measurement settings $M_a$ and $M_b$.
+Similar to Tóth \textit{et al.} \cite{Toth2005}, we introduce the operators $G_a$ and $G_b$ as the product $\prod_{i\in a/b}(1+S_i)/2$ obtained from the measurement setting $M_{a/b}$.
+Their expectation values can be used to compute the fidelity lower bound $\mathcal{F}_-=\expval{G_a}+\expval{G_b}-1$ and upper bound $\mathcal{F}_+=\sqrt{\expval{G_a}\expval{G_b}}$ (Methods).
+Both bounds define a constraint for the fidelity given by the inequality $\mathcal{F}_-\leq\mathcal{F}\leq\mathcal{F}_+$.